Central processing unit: Integer range

 Every CPU represents numerical values in a specific way.
-For example, some early digital computers represented numbers as familiar decimal (base 10) numeral system values, and others have employed more unusual representations such as ternary (base three).
+For example, some early digital computers represented numbers as familiar decimal (base 10) numeral system values, and others have employed more unusual representations such as bi-quinary coded decimal (base 2–5) or ternary (base 3).
 Nearly all modern CPUs represent numbers in binary form, with each digit being represented by some two-valued physical quantity such as a "high" or "low" voltage.

 Related to numeric representation is the size and precision of integer numbers that a CPU can represent.
 In the case of a binary CPU, this is measured by the number of bits (significant digits of a binary encoded integer) that the CPU can process in one operation, which is commonly called word size, bit width, data path width, integer precision, or integer size.
-A CPU's integer size determines the range of integer values it can directly operate on.
+A CPU's integer size determines the range of integer values on which it can directly operate.
 For example, an 8-bit CPU can directly manipulate integers represented by eight bits, which have a range of 256 (28) discrete integer values.

 Integer range can also affect the number of memory locations the CPU can directly address (an address is an integer value representing a specific memory location).
 For example, if a binary CPU uses 32 bits to represent a memory address then it can directly address 232 memory locations.
-To circumvent this limitation and for various other reasons, some CPUs use mechanisms (such as bank switching) that allow additional memory to be addressed.
+To circumvent this limitation and for various other reasons, some CPUs use mechanisms (such as memory management or bank switching) that allow additional memory to be addressed.